 Phone Number: 821-4322

-Marlene Neal will serve as the eighth grade school counselor for the 2017-2018 school year and is also the Director of School Counseling and Advisement.
-This is her twelfth year at WKMS and prior to becoming a Warhawk, she worked for three years in Richland Two at Windsor Elementary.
+Marlene Neal will serve as the sixth grade school counselor for the 2018-2019 school year and is also the Director of School Counseling and Advisement.
+This is her thirteenth year at WKMS and prior to becoming a Warhawk, she worked for three years in Richland Two at Windsor Elementary.
 Ms. Neal has an undergraduate degree in Psychology from Presbyterian College and a graduate degree in Social Work as well as an Educational Specialist degree in School Counseling from USC.
-In her free time, she loves to travel, play tennis, and garden.

 - E-Mail: Jennifer Calabrese